cscorley/dissertation/chapters/4_proposed/1_flt.md

 modifying, or removing a feature, a developer cannot complete the task without first locating the source code that implements the feature.
-The state-of-the-practice in feature location is to use an IDE tool based on keyword or regex search, but @Ko-etal_2006 observed such tools leading developers to failed searches nearly 90% of the time.
+The state-of-the-practice in feature location is to use an IDE tool based on keyword or regular expression search, but @Ko-etal_2006 observed such tools leading developers to failed searches nearly 90% of the time.

 ### Motivation